Eligibility

 Projects must:

-- Take place in Canada, within the geographic area of a participating community foundation
+- Take place in Canada, within the area served by a participating community foundation

 - Support the objectives of Free to Play